 Obviously wind doesn’t blow all the time – wind power availability is greater during the winter than at other times of the year and is on average stronger during the day than overnight.
 This means that wind power delivers around two and a half times as much electricity during periods of high electricity demand as during low demand periods.

-Many onshore wind farms will run at about 35-40 per cent of their peak capacity over their lifetime and this is planned for.
+Many onshore wind farms will run at about 35-40 per cent of their peak capacity over their lifetime.
 Coal, gas and nuclear power stations don’t operate all of the time either and are subject sudden shut downs and often long periods of repair work.
 Swings in energy demand from homes and businesses and the need to protect against failures of conventional plants actually require a similar amount of flexibility and back-up capacity on the grid system as wind power.
 Real world experience has shown that national power systems are up to the task.
 On windy nights, for example, wind turbines account for up to 50 per cent of power generation in the western part of Denmark, but the load has proved manageable.